US abortion ruling sparks global debate, polarizes activists

 Abortion in sub-Saharan Africa is already more unsafe than in any other region of the world, and the overwhelming majority of women of child-bearing age live in countries where abortion laws are highly or moderately restricted, according to the Guttmacher Institute, a New York-based research organization that supports abortion rights.

-Archane said civil society groups in Africa will now come together to work out strategies on how to keep themselves and women safe.
-Just months ago, many saw hope when the World Health Organization released guidelines on quality abortion care, she said: “We had a step ahead, and now we have to go five steps back again.”
+Archane said civil society groups in Africa will have to come together to work out strategies on how to keep themselves and women safe.
+Just months ago, many saw hope when the World Health Organization released guidelines on quality abortion care, she said.
+“We had a step ahead, and now we have to go five steps back again.”

-Meanwhile, the decision lit up social media across Argentina, where a law that legalized elective abortion to the 14th week of gestation took effect in January 2021 after years of debate.
+The decision, which leaves it up to lawmakers in individual U.S. state to decide whether to allow or ban abortions, lit up social media across Argentina, where a law that legalized elective abortion up to the 14th week of gestation took effect in January 2021 after years of debate.

-Anti-abortion activists cheered Friday’s ruling, with legislator Amalia Granata tweeting: “There is justice again in the world.
+Anti-abortion activists cheered the ruling, with legislator Amalia Granata tweeting: “There is justice again in the world.
 We are going to achieve this in Argentina too!!”

-Meanwhile, in more conservative countries like El Salvador, where abortions are illegal no matter the circumstance and where some 180 women with obstetric emergencies have been criminally prosecuted in the last two decades, Larin warned that the ruling could inspire yet more efforts to loosen abortion restrictions outside the U.S.
+In more conservative countries like El Salvador, where abortions are illegal no matter the circumstance and where some 180 women with obstetric emergencies have been criminally prosecuted in the last two decades, Larín warned that the ruling could inspire yet more efforts to loosen abortion restrictions outside the U.S.

 “Campaigns promoting abortion may intensify in our countries because funding and abortion clinics in the United States are going to close as they have been doing in recent years,” she said.

+Ahead of U.S. President Joe Biden’s trip overseas, the heads of at least two Group of Seven members called the decision “horrific.”

+“No government, politician or man should tell a woman what she can and cannot do with her body,” said Canadian Prime Minister Justin Trudeau, adding that he “can’t imagine the fear and anger” women in the U.S. must be experiencing in the wake of the ruling.

-The U.N. agency dealing with sexual and reproductive health says that whether or not abortion is legal “it happens all too often” and global data shows that restricting access makes abortion more deadly.
+The U.N. agency dealing with sexual and reproductive health said that whether or not abortion is legal “it happens all too often” and global data shows that restricting access makes abortion more deadly.

-The United Nations Population Fund issued a statement following the Supreme Court’s decision noting that its 2022 report revealed that nearly half of all pregnancies worldwide are unintended, and over 60% of those pregnancies may end in abortion.
+The United Nations Population Fund issued a statement following the Supreme Court’s decision noting that its 2022 report said that nearly half of all pregnancies worldwide are unintended and over 60% of those pregnancies may end in abortion.

-“A staggering 45% of all abortions around the world are unsafe, making this a leading cause of maternal death,” UNFPA said.
+“A staggering 45% of all abortions around the world are unsafe, making this a leading cause of maternal death,” the agency said.

-The agency said almost all unsafe abortions currently occur in developing countries, and it fears that “more unsafe abortions will occur around the world if access to abortion becomes more restricted.”
+It said almost all unsafe abortions occur in developing countries, and it fears that “more unsafe abortions will occur around the world if access to abortion becomes more restricted.”

-In the only part of Latin America directly affected by the ruling, Puerto Rico, the island’s Senate on Tuesday approved a bill that would prohibit abortions starting at 22 weeks, or when a doctor determines that a fetus is viable, with the sole exception being if a woman’s life is in danger.
+In the only part of Latin America directly affected by the ruling, Puerto Rico, the island’s Senate approved a bill Tuesday that would prohibit abortions after 22 weeks or when a doctor determines a fetus is viable, with the sole exception being if a woman’s life is in danger.
 The bill is now before the island’s House of Representatives.

 Dr. Migna Rivera García, president of Puerto Rico’s Association of Psychologists, said the U.S. Supreme Court’s ruling has prompted abortion rights activists to reformulate their strategy.